Sumio Shiratori

 Sumio Shiratori (白鳥 澄夫 Shiratori Sumio) is a Japanese composer and music producer.

 He is best known for composing the soundtrack to the 1990-1992 Moomin anime television series, based on the Moomin books and comic strips by illustrator and author Tove Jansson.
+The soundtrack produced has achieved a legendary status in Finland and continues to be widely cherished even by younger generations.
+It has led to parodies such as Moomin rock as well as a Moomin concert series.
+Shiratori says he is moved and amazed at this.

 He is the husband and co-producer of the singer and songwriter Emiko Shiratori, and father of singer Maika Shiratori.